riskycase/file-server/README.md

 ## Setup

-* Make sure node.js is installed along with npm
+* Make sure node.js is installed along with npm, and yarn is available (npm install -g yarn)
 * Open a command line tool (Command Prompt or Powershell for Windows and bash shell in Linux)
 * Clone the repo `git clone https://github.com/riskycase/file-server.git` or your own fork
 * Navigate to the folder `cd file-server`
-* Install all dependencies `npm install` or optionally do a global install `npm install -g`
+* Install all dependencies `yarn install`
 * Start the server using the inbuilt script `npm start`
 * Open a browser and go to `localhost:3000` to make sure everything is working